Detecting Where Effects Occur by Testing Hypotheses in Order: Strong control of the FWER

-and we define the product over an empty set of ancestors (for the root node) to be $1$.
+where the product over an empty set of ancestors (for the root node) is taken to be $1$; we prove this bound as Proposition~\suppref{prop:fwer}{1} in the Supplement.

-Corollary~\ref{cor:fwer_control_low_power} shows how this expression recovers weak FWER control when the root has very low power ($\pi_1 \leq \alpha$): the root itself rarely rejects, so no descendant is tested.
-The expression also reveals the problem when the root has high power --- the scenario we prefer.
-When $\pi_1 = 1$, rejection at the root is certain, and the FWER at level 2 is approximately $k \cdot \alpha_2$, the sum of the false positive rates across all $k$ children in that first branch of the tree from the root.
+Corollary~\suppref{cor:fwer_control_low_power}{2} in the Supplement shows how this expression recovers FWER control when the root has very low power ($\pi_1 \leq \alpha$): the root itself rarely rejects, so no descendant is tested.
+The expression also reveals the problem when the root has high power.
+When $\pi_1 = 1$, rejection at the root is certain, and the unadjusted FWER at level 2 is approximately $k \cdot \alpha_{\ell=2}$, the sum of the false positive rates across all $k$ children in that first branch of the tree from the root, holding the test size at the same level for all $k$ children of the root for notational simplicity.
 With 10 children each tested at $\alpha = 0.05$, the FWER reaches $0.5$.

 To build intuition, imagine that the root has perfect power ($\pi_1 = 1$) and that the blocks are split into $k$ equal-sized groups at each level.
-Because each group contains $1/k$ of the data, the test at each child node has lower power than its parent: if we approximate power using the Normal distribution, $\theta \approx \Phi(\hat\delta \sqrt{N_{\text{node}}/4} - z_{\alpha/2})$, then halving the sample size at each split reduces power geometrically.
-At level $\ell$, the tree has $k^{\ell-1}$ nodes, and each null node is reached only if every ancestor on its path rejected.
+Because each group contains $1/k$ of the data, the test at each child node has lower power than its parent: if we approximate power using the Normal distribution, then $\theta_\ell \approx \Phi\!\left(\delta \sqrt{N/k^{\ell-1}} - z_{1-\alpha/2}\right)$.
+Here $\Phi$ is the standard normal CDF, $\delta$ a standardized effect size (here $\delta = d/2$ for Cohen's $d$, the half reflecting the even split of each node between treatment and control), $z_{1-\alpha/2}$ the two-sided critical value, and a node at level $\ell$ holds $N/k^{\ell-1}$ of the $N$ total units under equal splitting.
+Dividing the sample by $k$ at each level then reduces power geometrically.
+At level $\ell$, the tree has $k^{\ell-1}$ nodes, and each null node is reached only if every ancestor on its path is rejected.
 The product of these rejection probabilities along the path from the root determines how likely the procedure is to reach --- and therefore to falsely reject --- each null node.
+For example, $H_6$ in Figure~\ref{fig:k3L3_tree} adds to the FWER only if the procedure reaches block 6, which requires rejecting both of its ancestors, nodes 2 and 1, first.